-Fay Sebel’s home lifestyle brand blends style and sustainability, with stunning, handcrafted furniture made from salvaged wood – 80% of it from London.
+Meet Fay Sebel.
+Her home lifestyle brand blends style and sustainability, with stunning, handcrafted furniture made from solid wood – 80% of it from London.
 Fay loves that each piece is completely individual, thanks to the carefully selected heartwood, hand-sanded and oiled to reveal the seductive wood grain patterns.
 Fay brings something unique to the table – and to the desk, the bench, and other key pieces for home or office.
-Bespoke commissions on request.

 “I’ve fallen in love with this wood – the value, the quality and the history of the trees.”

 Style and inspiration.
 The collection celebrates simple elegance.
 Clean lines and transparent oil highlight the quality of the wood itself, instead of fussy adornments or opaque stains.
 Fay carefully handcrafts the furniture in London, rounding all the edges, and hand-sanding for hours for a perfect patina.
 She draws inspiration from London’s architecture, particularly minimalism and brutalism.

 Talk to Fay about a truly special bespoke piece, designed for your home or office.

 “I was born in Russia – I can still remember walking in the fields with my babushka.
 When I was six, we moved to Greece, but by age 23 I was feeling stifled and ready to spread my wings.
 I moved to London, to study and to be free to be myself and reach my full potential.

 Here, I was accepted: as a gay person and as a woman who could pursue her ambitions.
 I studied at an award-winning music school and started curating art exhibitions in Shoreditch and beyond.
 I loved breaking down the traditional barriers to emerging artistic talent, and sharing new art with the public.